flanagancd68/talmidimway/content/commentary/gospels/GB1/2021-03-09-4a-nativity-part-i/index.en.md

 type: book
 ---

-> In NATIVITY, Mary leaves Ein Karem in the hills of Judea and returns to Nazareth in Galilee.
-She will take this path many times to travel back and forth to Jerusalem.
-We journey with Mary as she ponders the great miracle she carries and how the revelation of it will practically affect her relationships.
-Joseph learns a lesson about how the light of Messiah can shine unexpectedly out of personal disappointments.[^1] Then, we join the magi from the east bearing gifts and tribute for a newborn king.
-We visit Herod’s palace in Jerusalem, but the King of the Jews is not there.
-Instead, we find Him still in Bethlehem with His mother and father, and the star that led us hence appears again.
-Fleeing from Herod, Joseph takes the family to Alexandria, Egypt, where they remain hidden until the death of the tyrant.[^2]
+> In NATIVITY focuses exlusively on Joseph.
+He is fully prepared to do the thing expected of a Tzadik who has been wronged - seek no shame or revenge, but divorce her quietly.
+Through this painful process, Joseph learns a lesson about how the light of Messiah can shine unexpectedly out of personal disappointments.[^1]

 {{< toc hide_on="xl" >}}